Disney's Animated Storybook: Promotion of Toy Story

 Disney created a "multimillion-dollar marketing blitz" to promote Toy Story Animated Storybook, which included the "unchartered approach" of airing two 30-second TV spots television advertisement spots in 25 major markets.
 Pixar created new animation specifically for the commercial.
 While software company executives at the time did not see television ads as commercially viable, for the Animated Storybook series, Disney proceeded as it had strong ties with mass retailers (like Walmart and Target) and mainstream family appeal.
 The title's launch was supported with "TV, print and direct ads and, on the Web, through a tie-in with Dial for Kids soap".
 For the launch of Toy Story Animated Storybook, Disney Interactive offered a factory rebate and a website for its Hunt for the Lost Toy crossword puzzle contest, within 22 days, entrants into the contest could win 10,000 free copies of the new title and register for a grand-prize lottery for a free trip to Walt Disney World in Florida.
 In retail stores, Disney set up "elaborate POP displays featuring flashing lights and, in some cases, recorded Woody and Buzz voices activated by a motion sensor".
 A 30-second trailer for the game was played in 15 million copies of the home video release of The Aristocats, and Disney considered playing them in the Toy Story VHS too.
 Full-page print ads in computer-specialty, family and general-interest publications began in mid-July, with customers able to purchase a Toy Story backpack for $4.95.
 Features on the Toy Story Animated Storybook web site included "printout mazes coloring pages, connect-the-dots pages a product preview, screen shots and a printable form for a $5 rebate with the purchase of the Toy Story CD-ROM and two Dial For Kids bath products".
 From May to June the website received more than 15 million hits, making it one of the top 10 sites on the Internet.
-Disney sponsored demonstrations of the title in each Computer City's locations.
+Disney sponsored demonstrations of the title in Computer City locations.
 A toll-free telephone number was set up to provide consumer support six days a week for all Disney Interactive products.
 The campaign continued until the Toy Story film was released on video in sell-through, with Toy Story Activity Center and the Toy Story Animated Storybook being featured in a trailer on the video release.
 In addition, "[a] cross-promotion with Campbell Soup's Spaghetti-O's" was planned, as well as a cross-promotion with McDonald's to begin in November, at which time, a McDonald's activity book would feature a coupon offering consumers a free CD holder with the purchase of the StoryBook CD-ROM".